InjectiveLabs/vdf/README.md

 ```
 Python 2.7.1
 ```
+Note: `vdf_interface` is built for MacOS.
+Rebuild VDF interface in go_src if you are operating on another OS.
 ### Run
 In ``main.py`` we run an example VDF operation over a 128bit prime field.
 ```